tianyouzeng/PDOL-optimal-control/README.md

 - The [`trained_models`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/trained_models) folder contains the models trained by the code in this repository.
 - The [`trad_alg`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/trad_alg) folder contains the implementaion of some traditional numerical algorithms that we compared with in the paper.
 - The [`env`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/env) folder contains an example [conda](https://docs.conda.io/en/latest) environment for running the code.

+## Datasets and Trained Models

+The generated training and testing datasets for the neural networks are not included in this repository due to GitHub's file size limitations.
+They can be found in this [OneDrive folder](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/logic_connect_hku_hk/EjU26OIz4bxAn5lAXVTftZ4BWReXSW3LOAz_Jix0qPVM-Q?e=GeeekN).
+Similarly, the trained model parameters for the semilinear parabolic control problem are available [here](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/logic_connect_hku_hk/EjU26OIz4bxAn5lAXVTftZ4BWReXSW3LOAz_Jix0qPVM-Q?e=GeeekN).

 ## Citation